luciekaffee/WikidataArticlePlaceholderThesis/README.md

 # WikidataArticlePlaceholderThesis
-Bachelor thesis by Lucie Kaffee about providing article placeholders from Wikidata
+Bachelor thesis by Lucie-Aimée Kaffee about providing article placeholders from Wikidata